 In 2010, Texas District Court Judge George Gallagher jailed defendant Robert Washington – and his mother – for contempt of court after they whooped and hollered after jurors acquitted him of murder.

-According to an Associated Press article, the defendant “did his celebration dance,” while his mother “jumped up and gave high-fives to the people around her.”
+According to the Associated Press, the defendant “did his celebration dance,” while his mother “jumped up and gave high-fives to the people around her.”

 “It was as if he had caught the winning touchdown and spiked the ball in front of the defensive back,” Judge Gallagher told the news outlet.
 “All I saw was the physical response, and it was totally inappropriate.”